My hobbies and profession involve publishing web pages. So spreading knowledge electronically is my better alternative to publishing printed works.

 Some websites provide their information in a printable format.
-Which is essentially the same content as the normal screen format shown in your browser.
+That is similar to the same content as the normal screen format shown in your browser.
 But the layout is adjusted to suit the printed page.
 So the common ways to do this are to provide a PDF file.
 Or to include a print layout that modern browsers understand.

 However, each of these methods has a time cost.
 So the question becomes “Who will pay for that time?”
 But there are 2 techniques that anyone can use to print any web page.